Travel by train to discover Peru's many natural wonders.

 Take the short flight to Jaipur for a 2-night stay at Trident Jaipur (or similar).
 (B)

 This morning, visit Amber, the ancient capital of the Kachwaha Rajputs.
 Here you will find a majestic fort-palace displaying both Mughal and Rajput designs.
-This afternoon, head back to Jaipur and explore the Pink City including visits to the sprawling City Palace, the curious astronomical observatory of Jantar Mantar and a brief photo stop at the remarkable façade structure of 'Hawa Mahal', also known as the Palace of Winds.
+This afternoon, head back to Jaipur and explore the Pink City including visits to the sprawling City Palace, the curious astronomical observatory of Jantar Mantar and a brief photo stop at the remarkable façade structure of 'Hawa Mahal', also known as the Palace of the Winds.
 (B)

 Transfer to the airport for the morning flight to London via Dubai.
 (B)